Invokana and Farxiga: Members of a New Class of Dangerous Drugs for Type 2

-The FDA just gave its approval to the first drug in a new class of diabetes drugs, Johnson & Johnson's canagliflozin, which will be marketed in the U.S. as Invokana.
+The FDA recently gave its approval to two drug in a new class of diabetes drugs.
+More are awaiting approval.
+The first of these was Johnson & Johnson's canagliflozin, which is marketed in the U.S. as Invokana.

 As is the case with all new diabetes drugs, now that the drug is approved, drug company flacks will start saturation bombing family physicians with materials that make it sound like they should put every patient with Type 2 on this wonderful, new drug, which is priced at $8.77 a pill or $263.10 for a monthly supply.